LTSI-U1099/urinary-OARs-segmentation-nnUNet/README.md

 ## Pre-trained Models

-- Pre-trained model weights are available at: [Add your download link here]
+- Pre-trained model weights are available in this repository under the /models directory.
 - Place weights in:

 ```